hanruihua/RDA-planner/README.md

 **Note:** You can customize the scenario by modifying the parameters in the corresponding yaml file as introduced in [ir-sim](https://github.com/hanruihua/ir-sim).
 For the polygon obstacles, please make sure the obstacles are convex (CCW order is not necessary now).

-### Demonstrations in dynamic collision avoidance and autonomous driving
+### Demonstrations of dynamic collision avoidance and autonomous driving

 Please see [rda_ros](https://github.com/hanruihua/rda_ros) for detail